Docker Machine Executor autoscale configuration

 History

-Autoscale provides the ability to use resources in a more elastic and dynamic way.
+With the autoscale feature, you use resources in a more elastic and dynamic way.

 GitLab Runner can autoscale, so that your infrastructure contains only as many build instances as are necessary at any time.
-If you configure GitLab Runner to only use autoscale, the system on which GitLab Runner is installed acts as a bastion for all the machines it creates.
+When you configure GitLab Runner to use only autoscale, the system hosting GitLab Runner acts as a bastion for all the machines it creates.
 This machine is referred to as a “Runner Manager.”

 Docker has deprecated Docker Machine, the underlying technology used to autoscale runners on public cloud virtual machines.
 You can read the issue discussing the strategy in response to the deprecation of Docker Machine for more details.